szymonpoterejkoinfe2/NegotiationAPI/README.md

 1. Customer receives rejection notification externally (not covered by API).
 2. Customer submits a new price attempt within 7 days and within 3 total attempts using `POST /NegotiationAttempt`.
+3. SignalR notifies employees in real time of the new attempt.
-3. Process repeats until an attempt is accepted or negotiation expires.
+4. Process repeats until an attempt is accepted or negotiation expires.

 ---